utra-robosoccer/soccerbot/CONTRIBUTING.md

 ## Errors

-1. Where it is possible for anything to go wrong in a function, that function should return status codes
+1. Where it is possible for anything to go wrong in a function, that function should return status codes.
+Status codes can be integer types or boolean, and their meaning should be documented by the function declaration.

 ## Unit testing

 TODO: link to wiki on mockable interfaces

 1. All hardware and OS-related functions must be in wrapper classes which inherit from an interface class (i.e. abstract class) to facilitate mocking.
 These hardware-facing classes should not have data members, only functions.
+See our [wiki page on mocking](https://github.com/utra-robosoccer/soccer-embedded/wiki/Tutorial:-Mocking-hardware-with-GMock) for how to do this.
-2. The test driver for a component must follow a name of the form \<component\>_test.cpp (TODO: move to naming section)
+2. The test driver for a component must follow a name of the form \<component\>_test.cpp.

 ## General Development

 ### Compiler warnings

 1. Any code written by us should be free of compiler warnings.
-Any exception should be documented
+Any exception should be documented.

 ### Dead code

 1. Delete unused variables (i.e. if the compiler issues a warning that a variable is unused, you better have a good reason for keeping it around).
-This does not hold for 3rd party code we are using, it only holds for code we write
+This does not hold for 3rd party code we are using, it only holds for code we write.
-2. If there is code that is now outdated and will never be used, it should be deleted
+2. If there is code that is now outdated and will never be used, it should be deleted.
-3. Any conditionally-executed code whose conditions will never be satisfied must be removed
+3. Any conditionally-executed code whose conditions will never be satisfied must be removed.

 ### Code generation

 TODO: remove this section once fully migrated away from Cube

-1. The configuration of all peripherals must be done from within Cube
+1. The configuration of all peripherals must be done from within Cube.
-2. Pin names should be labelled in Cube once their functionality has been decided
+2. Pin names should be labelled in Cube once their functionality has been decided.
 3. All FreeRTOS things that _can_ be configured in Cube _should_ be configured in Cube.
 Examples of things that cannot be configured in Cube are event groups and queue sets.
-This rule _can_ be bypassed for other things (e.g. mutexes), as long as there is a sufficiently good reason that the team supports, and the scenario is documented
+This rule _can_ be bypassed for other things (e.g. mutexes), as long as there is a sufficiently good reason that the team supports, and the scenario is documented.